QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 [Interactive API Explorer](https://app.quantimo.do/api/v2/account/api-explorer)

 ## One Click Deploy
 When you're ready to share your app with the world, you can deploy your app to Heroku.
-If you'd like to deploy from your fork, replace the repository url in [app.json](app.json) in the root of the repository with the git url of your forked repository.
-Then, the button will deploy from the master branch of your repository.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/QuantiModo/quantimodo-android-chrome-ios-web-app/)

+After creating your Heroku app with the above button, go to the "Deploy" section for your app in the Heroku dashboard.
+There, you can link the Heroku app to your Github repository.
+Then, it will automatically update when you push changes to Github.

 ## Chrome Development Tips
 1. Install [Chrome Apps & Extensions Developer Tool](https://Chrome.google.com/webstore/detail/Chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc?utm_source=Chrome-ntp-icon)